 One great way for students to develop a deeper understanding of a concept is to have them teach others.

-- Choose any section from this unit and develop a lesson – in the form of a presentation, a storybook, or a worksheet – that teaches younger students about the Maya.
+Choose any section from this unit and develop a lesson – in the form of a presentation, a storybook, or a worksheet – that teaches younger students about some aspect of Nicaragua’s history.
 Make sure the material is age appropriate in content and approach, and create some simple questions to check your audience’s understanding.

-Find more free lessons on the Maya at Openendsocialstudies.org.
+Find more free lessons on Nicaragua at Openendsocialstudies.org.

 There are also plenty of free lessons featuring other peoples from world history.